Hakim Ziyech: 2020–21 season: European champion

 On 14 February 2020, it was announced that Ajax and Chelsea had reached an agreement for the transfer of Ziyech for a fee of €40 million (potentially increasing to a maximum of €44 million, with variable factors).
 He joined the Premier League club for the 2020–21 season.
 Ten days later, Chelsea announced they had agreed personal terms with Ziyech and that he had signed a five-year contract.

 Ziyech made his league debut for Chelsea on 17 October 2020, in a 3–3 home draw against Southampton after he came off from the bench.
 On 28 October 2020, he scored his first Chelsea goal in a 4–0 away win over Krasnodar on matchday two of the Champions League.
 Three days later, Ziyech started his first league match for Chelsea, contributing with a goal and an assist in a 3–0 away win over Burnley.
 In doing so, Ziyech became the first Chelsea player since Diego Costa to score in his first two starts for Chelsea in all competitions.
 In Chelsea's next league match, Ziyech provided two assists and was named the man of the match as Chelsea defeated Sheffield United by a score of 4–1.

 On 17 April 2021, Ziyech scored the only goal in Chelsea's FA Cup semi-final clash against Manchester City.
-On 29 May 2021, Ziyech won the 2021 UEFA Champions League Final with Chelsea 1-0 against Manchester City, but did not come off the bench in the match.
+On 29 May 2021, Ziyech won the 2021 UEFA Champions League Final with Chelsea 1–0 against Manchester City, but did not play in the final.
+Hence, he became the third Moroccan to win the competition, after Munir and Achraf Hakimi.
 Ziyech started ten matches and scored two goals in Chelsea's run to the final of the competition, including one against Atlético Madrid in the Round of 16 second leg at Stamford Bridge.

 2021–22 season: UEFA Super Cup and FIFA Club World Cup titles

 On 11 August 2021, Ziyech scored against Villarreal to give Chelsea their first UEFA Super Cup in 23 years, as they won on penalties.
 Ziyech was subbed off shortly before half-time with his arm in a sling after challenging for a header inside his own penalty area and landing badly.
+On 2 November, he scored the only goal in a 1–0 away victory over Malmö in the Champions League, in which he managed to equal the most goals scored by a Moroccan in the competition, Marouane Chamakh with eight goals.

 On 18 January 2022, Ziyech scored in a 1–1 draw against Brighton.
 On 23 January, Ziyech scored a wonderful curling shot against Tottenham Hotspur in a 2–0 victory.

-On 12 February 2022, Ziyech was an extra-time substitute as Chelsea won the 2021 FIFA Club World Cup title.
+On 12 February, Ziyech was substitute as Chelsea won the 2021 FIFA Club World Cup title.